-Canon Pixma MG6450 review - Good for photos; expensive for mono
+Canon Pixma MG6450 full review

 Canon’s latest is good for photo printing, although mono documents can prove expensive